Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: Prototype Implementations

 \section{Prototype Implementations}

-We implemented a wireless semantic communications prototype targeting image reconstruction, comprising neural network processing and wireless transmission.
-The neural network runs on a GPU server equipped with an Nvidia RTX 2080 Ti, while the wireless transmission is managed by an NI USRP-2953R SDR device.
-Fig.~\ref{fig:testbed} depicts the MIMO-OFDM system setup.
+We adopt a hybrid approach by training the semantic encoder-decoder under an AWGN model while using ZF channel estimation at run time.
+This setup ensures generalization across diverse deployments, allowing us to provide general insights for future semantic system designs.
+We implemented a wireless semantic communications prototype for image reconstruction, integrating neural network processing on an Nvidia RTX 2080 Ti GPU server and wireless transmission via an NI USRP-2953R SDR.
+Fig.~\ref{fig:testbed} illustrates the MIMO-OFDM setup.

-Our neural network integrates convolutional neural networks with the Transformer architecture, following~\cite{yoo2023role}.
-The encoder converts a $32\times32\times3$ color image into 512 complex symbols, normalized with a constant $N=3$.

-These symbols are modulated to baseband signals using OFDM with an FFT size of 128 and 72 subcarriers, following LTE standards for a 1.4~MHz bandwidth.
-We excluded DC frequencies to avoid distortions from RF hardware bias.
-Each subcarrier spacing is 15~kHz with a symbol duration of 66.67~$\mu$s.
-For synchronization, Zadoff-Chu sequences are employed due to their excellent autocorrelation properties.

-Pilot signals, consisting of 4-QAM modulated predefined bit sequences, are inserted in the first symbol of every 7-symbol block for MIMO channel estimation.
-Specifically, pilots are placed on alternating subcarriers for each transmit antenna (e.g., odd subcarriers for antenna 0 and even for antenna 1).
-We adopted open-loop spatial multiplexing with zero-forcing (ZF) receivers in a 2x2 MIMO configuration, but the system can be simply extendable to any MIMO configuration.
-All antennas were positioned in a line-of-sight (LoS) environment with limited scattering, as shown in Fig.~\ref{fig:testbed}.

-Encoded baseband samples are transmitted via the NI USRP SDR device at a center frequency of 2~GHz, connected to the GPU server through a 1~Gbps Ethernet link using the USRP Hardware Driver (UHD).
-We used Python for baseband and neural network signal processing.
-Transmitter and receiver gains range from 0 to 31.5~dB.

-For power amplification, we utilized the Mini-Circuits ZVA-183W-S+, offering a 28.6~dB gain at a 15~V input.
-In PAPR-related experiments, the PA operated at 15~V to induce nonlinearity; otherwise, the PA was bypassed to maintain linearity.

-Upon reception, signals are forwarded to the GPU server for decoding.
-Channel estimation employs linear interpolation in the time domain and nearest neighbor interpolation in the subcarrier domain.
-Using the estimated channels, ZF combining is applied, and the decoder neural network reconstructs the final image from the decoded symbols.

-We opted for open-loop spatial multiplexing without MIMO precoding due to negligible performance gains in our 2x2 setup and the added complexity and instability from feedback mechanisms required for precoding.
-Nonetheless, our open-source code includes partial implementations of MIMO precoding for future exploration.
+Following~\cite{yoo2023role}, our encoder employs a CNN-Transformer architecture to convert each $32\times32\times3$ color image patch into 512 complex symbols, normalized with $N=3$.
+This architecture combines CNN's local feature extraction with the Transformer's long-range modeling.
+The system processes larger images by dividing them into patches, with each patch serving as a basic processing unit.
+The symbols are modulated using OFDM with 128-point FFT and 72 active subcarriers, aligned with LTE's 1.4~MHz bandwidth (15~kHz spacing, 66.67~$\mu$s symbol).
+DC subcarriers are excluded to avoid RF bias distortion.
+Zadoff-Chu sequences enable synchronization, while 4-QAM pilots (similar to LTE DMRS) are inserted every 7 OFDM symbols on alternating subcarriers per antenna.
+Channel estimation uses linear interpolation in time and nearest-neighbor interpolation in frequency.